davis-andy/Cpp/CIS 014 - C++ Programming/Assignment 2/README.md

 }
 </pre>

+_**CONSTRAINTS/ASSUMPTIONS**_:

+* All input are assumed to be positive, integral numbers, within the computer acceptable integral limit
+* Your output for Canadian currency should be correct to exactly TWO (2) decimal places, e.g., not $1.170400 but $1.17
+* You will use the same USD-Canadian Dollar exchange rate (1 to 1.33) from your Assignment #1
+* For simplicity you may use the plural nouns for the currency units even if the unit is singular.
+Example: '1 pennies' is acceptable in your output.

 ## Homework 2.2
 This problem is the reverse of (1) above with a small twist.
 Write a console application that takes the user's numeric input values for the following.
 You may write all of your code inside main(); no additional function is needed: